VyperCore/bucket/docs/export_and_merge.md

         SQLAccessor.File("cvg.db").write(reading)

 ```
+---
 ## Merging coverage

 After running a regression, coverage from the separate simulations should be merged together ready to be viewed.

 At present a simple merge is done, with the merged dataset being produced.
-In future we plan to support producing a golden testset which will contain the subset of tests required to hit the same coverage.
+In future we plan to support producing a minimal testset which will contain the subset of tests required to hit the same coverage.
 We also plan to provide more detailed analysis as to which buckets were hit by which testcases.

 To merge coverage, the following commands should be run as part of your simulation/regression script:

+Should this be as per the example?
+Or via command line?
+Both?
 ```Python
     # Do some code here
 ```